wso2/carbon-kernel/docs/KernelFeatures/UsingtheCarbonContext.md

 # Using the CarbonContext API
-> The usage of the CarbonContext API for development in a WSO2 product is explained below.
-For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).
+> The usage of the `CarbonContext` API for development in a WSO2 product is explained below.
+For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

 The `CarbonContext` API is used for the purpose of storing and retrieving data that is thread local.
 This API implements the two classes named `CarbonContext` and `PrivilegedCarbonContext`.